 4. Take a Narrated Tour aboard a Vintage Fire Engine

 This is possibly the most unique way to see any city!
 Portland offers a 1-hour sightseeing tour on a classic fire engine.
 With this tour you’ll see picture-perfect lighthouses, unmatched views of the coast, and a live narration of the city.
+The narration is really what’s amazing since you get to discover Portland’s rich history.

 5. Eat Lunch at Public Market House